 All-green and all-red companion buoys indicate that the boating channel is between them.
 In flowing water, the red buoy is on the right side of the channel when facing upstream.

-In 2018, solar lights were added to the tops of the buoys for night time navigation.
+In 2018, solar lights were added to the tops of some buoys for night time navigation.

 Boats Keep Out: A white buoy or sign with an orange diamond and cross means that boats must keep out of the area.
 Black lettering on the buoy or sign gives the reason for the restriction, for example, SWIM AREA.